Neurobiology

 Prerequisite: NEUROSCI 202-0 or NEUROSCI 311-0 or BIOL_SCI 302-0.

 NEUROSCI 399-0 Independent Study in Neuroscience (1 Unit) Supervised laboratory or methods research with a faculty member.
 Research must be related to Neuroscience.
-Prerequisite: Must be a Neuroscience major, departmental permission required (see website for details.).
+Prerequisite: The research must be neuroscience based and only neuroscience majors may take this course.